 In addition, there is a wide range of other functions that are offered in the LIMS basic package or as an extension.

-In most cases, the basic configuration of the LIMS is adapted to the individual characteristics of a laboratory in the course of a conception and implementation phase.
-Different procedures are used, which either provide for steps that build on each other or agile techniques that carry out iterative adjustments until the finished LIMS module is ready.
+In most cases, the basic version of the LIMS is adapted to the individual characteristics of a laboratory during a design and implementation phase.
+Different approaches are used, which either provide for consecutive steps or agile techniques that make iterative adjustments until the LIMS module is complete.

-LIMS applications often develop further when used in the laboratory, up to highly specialised systems.
-If only the basic functions are used at the beginning, special evaluations, statistics, test equipment management or quality control charts are added later.
-In some cases, additional modules are also available, e.g. for document management, stability testing or quotation and invoice generation.
-Special laboratory IT solutions such as ELN, LES or SDMS can supplement LIMS applications or, in some cases, be operated autonomously.
+LIMS applications often develop further when used in the laboratory, right up to highly specialized systems.
+If only the basic functions are used at the beginning, special evaluations, statistics, test equipment management or quality control charts, for example, are added later.
+In some cases, additional modules are also available, e.g. for document management, stability testing or quotation and invoicing.
+Special laboratory IT solutions such as ELN, LES or SDMS can supplement LIMS applications or, in some cases, be operated independently.

-The integration of peripherals, above all the connection of analytical devices for online acquisition of electronic measurement data, is an essential step towards increasing work efficiency and minimising errors.
-However, the heterogeneity of the device interfaces and the data formats create certain hurdles in the realisation of such device connections to LIMS.
-Therefore, there are intensive efforts to standardise communication protocols and transmission formats.
-Examples are communication standards such as SiLA or OPC UA as well as the XML-based data format AnIML for data exchange and storage.
+The integration of peripherals, above all the connection of analysis devices for online recording of electronic measurement data, is an essential step towards increasing work efficiency and minimizing errors.
+However, the heterogeneity of device interfaces and data formats present certain hurdles when implementing such device connections to LIMS.
+For this reason, intensive efforts are being made to standardize communication protocols and transmission formats.
+Examples of this include communication standards such as SiLA or OPC UA as well as the XML-based data format AnIML for data exchange and storage.

-Another high potential benefit lies in the electronic exchange of data with other IT systems in the company or also across the board.
-This includes, in particular, the integration of production planning and warehouse management systems, business management-oriented applications, but also of external systems, e.g. of the client or of public authorities.
-However, it often takes several years to completely realise such a highly integrated application landscape.
+Another high potential benefit lies in the electronic exchange of data with other IT systems in the company or even across the board.
+This includes, in particular, the integration of production planning and warehouse management systems, business-oriented applications and also external systems, e.g. those of the client or public authorities.
+However, it often takes several years to fully implement such a highly integrated application landscape.